 Reach for this book when your child starts noticing that peers in the neighborhood or characters on screen look or live differently than they do.
 It serves as a gentle, rhythmic introduction to the concept of global citizenship, emphasizing that despite varied backgrounds, our inner emotional worlds are remarkably similar.
 Through simple, rhyming text, the book bridge the gap between 'us' and 'them' by highlighting shared human experiences.
 Ideal for the preschool and early elementary years, this story explores themes of empathy, belonging, and identity.
 Parents will find it a valuable tool for normalizing diversity while validating a child's own feelings.
 It moves beyond just acknowledging differences, instead celebrating the universal joys and challenges of childhood, making it a perfect bedtime read to foster a sense of security and global connection.

-A 5 year old who is beginning to ask 'Why is that person different?' or a child who feels like an outsider and needs to see that their feelings are a bridge to others, not a wall.
+A 5 year old who enjoys learning about different cultures and ways of life or a child who feels like an outsider and needs to see that their feelings are a bridge to others, not a wall.

 This book can be read cold.
 The rhyming cadence makes it an easy, soothing read-aloud.
-Parents may want to look at the illustrations ahead of time to be ready to identify different global settings if the child asks.
 A parent might reach for this after hearing their child make a blunt observation about someone's appearance or after their child expresses that 'nobody else feels the way I do.'

 Younger children (4-5) will focus on the vibrant illustrations and the simple 'just like me' refrain.
 Older children (7-8) will pick up on the nuance of the rhymes and begin to understand the concept of empathy on a more abstract level.